leonardfarringtonjr/PORTFOLIO/README.md

             * AFTER YOU CREATE A PAGE, CREATE A ROUTE, THEN TEST IF THE ROUTE TAKES YOU TO THAT PAGE

     3. MASTER - FRONTEND DETAILS PAGE

 D. HERO SECTION

+    - Setup

+        1. Create a controller and model specifically for handling data related to the Hero section

+            * When you create a controller you must also create a model

+            * You should make controllers for your admin routes

+                - php artisan make:controller Controller

+                - php artisan make:model

+        2. Hero Page

+            * Create a page that creates a new blog post

+    -

     1. MAKE YOUR TITLE DYNAMIC
     2. MAKE THE IMAGE DYNAMIC